Earlville - Bayview Heights

 Earlville - Bayview Heights's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-Approximately 51% (~4,455 people) of the total population has private health cover, which is relatively low.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.3 and 6.9% of residents respectively.
-69.8% of residents declare themselves completely clear of medical ailments, compared to 71.7% across Rest of Qld.
-The area has 22.4% (1,972 people) of residents aged 65 and over, which is higher than the 15.7% in Rest of Qld.
-This is broadly in line with the general population's health profile.
+Approximately 51% (~4,487 people) of the total population has private health cover, which is relatively low.
+The most common medical conditions in the area are arthritis (impacting 8.3% of residents) and mental health issues (6.9%).
+About 69.8% declared themselves completely clear of medical ailments, compared to 71.7% across Rest of Qld.
+There are 22.4% (1,986 people) of residents aged 65 and over, which is higher than the 15.7% in Rest of Qld.
+This aligns broadly with the general population's health profile.

 Frequently Asked Questions - Health